johe123qwe/github-trending/README.md

 ## Javascript

+* 【2025-02-16】[enatega / food-delivery-multivendor](https://github.com/enatega/food-delivery-multivendor) - Enatega is a fully realized and customizable food delivery application that can be used to set up your own order/delivery management system.
+For more information, visit the Enatega product page: 🚀🛒📦🌐
 * 【2025-02-10】[ftde0 / yt2009](https://github.com/ftde0/yt2009) - 2009 youtube frontend.
 * 【2025-02-04】[Lumon-Industries / Macrodata-Refinement](https://github.com/Lumon-Industries/Macrodata-Refinement) - Marcrodata Refinement
 * 【2025-02-01】[shipshapecode / shepherd](https://github.com/shipshapecode/shepherd) - Guide your users through a tour of your app